What is Gutenberg for WordPress?

 All of the meta boxes and tool bars will be tucked away like this:

 You will add blocks of content from a drop down and then add content to the block:

 Yes, plugins may be affected by Gutenberg as well.
 There are currently over 50,000 plugins listed in the WordPress.org Plugin Repository.
 Many of those plugins, especially the free ones, may not be Gutenberg compatible when this WordPress update is released.
 If your site relies heavily on plugins, or more specifically, relies heavily on one particular plugin to perform a function that is important to your organization, it’s worth reaching out to the plugin developer now to find out what their Gutenberg plans are.

 Better to proactively replace a plugin rather than to discover a feature on your site has suddenly stopped working.

 The good news is that you don’t have to sit and wonder ‘what will happen to my site?’.
 You can try it Gutenberg out right now.
 There is a free Gutenberg plugin in the WordPress Repository that you can download and play around with.
 Activating this plugin will add the Gutenberg updates to your editor so you can try them out before they become part of WordPress core.
 We recommend creating a staging site for testing purposes.
 That way you can test all of your plugins and features without affecting your production (live) website.

 More about Gutenberg

-Here are some free resources to learn more about Gutenberg.
+Now that you have a basic understanding of what is Gutenberg, here are some free resources to learn more.
 If you know of any we should add to the list, let us know!